Showing posts with label Nigeria. Show all posts

 I don't know about you, but for me.
 This year flew like a blink of an eye.
 I mean one minute, I was enjoying a scrumptious breakfast and enjoying the fellowish with the new students from the Johannesburg Bible College.

-The 20-year-old college which had partnered with Rays of Hope for class accommodation in 2024, Rosebank Union Church and The Kitchen restuarant which provided Wednesday fellowish lunches.
+The 20-year-old college which had partnered with Rays of Hope for class accommodation in 2024, Rosebank Union Church and The Kitchen restaurant which provided Wednesday fellowship lunches.
 Opened its doors to almost every one in Alexandra Township and surrounding areas three years ago.

-I mean, it didn't matter which background you came from wether you passed matric or not.
+I mean, it didn't matter which background you came from whether you passed matric or not.

 As long as you could utter basic English and show initiative in wanting to learn and understand the Bible.
 The college's principal, Nat Schluter was eager to travel as far as United Kingdom and the United States of America to find someone who can sponsor a student who cant really afford to pay the now R19 500 fee or R2000 registration.